Argent77/A7-recoloredbuttons/recoloredbuttons/readme/readme.polish.txt

 Version history:
 v4.1:
+- Added new icons introduced by the Enhanced Edition patches v2.0
 - Made color schemes for BG:EE compatible with the latest game update
 - Uses built-in WeiDU functions for installing color schemes